FVG AUDIOVISUAL FUND

 UDINE FAR EAST FILM FESTIVAL

-Premieres, Discoveries, Tributes, Retros
+Premieres, Discoveries, Tributes, Retrospectives

 The World’s Largest Showcase of Popular Asian Cinema

-Born in 1999 after the enthusiastic success achieved in 1998 by the Hong Kong Film focus, Far East Film is about to reach its 15th edition in Udine (Italy), still representing a unique opportunity to experience current trends in Eastern Asian film-making.
-Every year, during its nine days of screenings, Far East Film offers the chance to watch the most successful recent Asian cinematographic releases as well as staging important retrospectives.
+Born in 1999 after the success achieved in 1998 by the Hong Kong Film focus, Far East Film is about to reach its 19th edition in Udine (Italy) and still represents a unique opportunity to experience current trends in East Asian filmmaking.
+Every year, during its nine days of screenings, Far East Film offers the chance to watch the most successful recent Asian releases as well as staging important retrospectives.
 In the pleasant, informal and relaxing festival mood, the newest feature films from the Far East (China, Hong Kong, Taiwan, South Korea, Japan, Philippines, Singapore and Thailand) are presented along with tributes and focuses on specific directors.